Meat is not only scrumptious, but it's a significant source of protein in human diets around the world.

 The platter pictured above, eaten at Montevideo's Mercado del Puerto, was one of my all-time most memorable meat-filled meals.

-Note: Included together as meat is prepared very similar in both countries.
+Note: Included together as meat is prepared very similarly in both countries.

 While nearly all meats and forms of seafood are present in Filipino cuisine, the pig still takes the prized position on the plate.

-When it comes to food in the Philippines, if the main ingredient of the dish isn't pork, there are likely bits of pork or pork fat used to flavor the dish.
+When it comes to food in the Philippines, if the dish's main ingredient isn't pork, bits of pork or pork fat are likely used to flavor it.

-Sisig, a sizzling platter of chopped up pig's face and pork parts, is so popular in the Philippines it has become a national culinary treasure.
+Sisig, a sizzling platter of chopped-up pig's face and pork parts, is so prevalent in the Philippines it has become a national culinary treasure.

 The chewy fat becomes crunchy on the skillet and is flavored with salt and a squeeze of calamansi juice (a cross between an orange and lime).